JosephCottam/PythonSIAM2015/README.md

 - [Section 4](https://github.com/JosephCottam/PythonSIAM2015/blob/master/VTK_PV.pdf?raw=true) VTK, ParaView

 All notebooks have been created in 2.7 Python.
-The virtual machine has Python 2 and 3, and ParaView/VTK.
+The virtual machine has latest Anaconda Python and latest ParaView/VTK, as of March 12, 2015.

 Interactively following along in the tutorial
 ---------------------------------------------